Word game: Paper and pencil games

 In a paper and pencil game, players write their own words, often under specific constraints.
 For example, a crossword requires players to use clues to fill out a grid, with words intersecting at specific letters.
 Other examples of paper and pencil games include hangman, categories, Boggle, and word searches.

 Semantic games

 Semantic games focus on the semantics of words, utilising their meanings and the shared knowledge of players as a mechanic.
 Connections, Mad Libs, Blankety Blank, and Codenames are all semantic games.

 Word formation games

-Games involving creating words that meet specific conditions, such as Wordle, Word Ladder.
+Games involving creating words that meet specific conditions, such as Wordle and Word Ladder.

 Modern word games

 As part of the modern "Golden Age" of board games, designers have created a variety of newer, non-traditional word games, often with more complex rules.
 Games like Codenames, Decrypto, and Anomia were all designed after 2010, and have earned widespread acclaim.
 Mobile games like Letterpress, Words with Friends, and Word Connect have also brought word games to modern audiences.